 Check the Sink Faucet Diverter Valve

-The spray diverter works exactly like the one on your tub spout that shuts off water to the spout and sends it to the shower when you engage it.
+The spray diverter shuts off water to the spout and sends it to the sprayer when you engage it.
 Faucet diverter valves take all kinds of shapes, so check the manufacturer's website for the exact shape and location of yours.
 In all likelihood, it's a small plastic valve inserted in the valve at the base of the spout, and you have to remove the spout to access it.

 This operation is usually fairly simple, and you may not need to shut off the water.
 On many models, such as Kohler single-handle faucets, you can unscrew and remove the faucet handle, then wiggle the spout back and forth while you apply upward pressure, and the spout should pop off.
 The diverter, which is smaller than a dime, is inserted in the valve housing.
 You can pull it out with needle-nose pliers and replace it.